You’re hungry. You’re an avid AdHawk blog reader. You’ll accept no less than the top spot. Heck, if you ain’t first (on the SERP), you’re last.

 Step 4: Select ‘flexible bid strategy’

 Step 5: Choose your strategy and hit save

 We’ve also put together a video walkthrough to take you through the entire process and get the most out of this tutorial.

-Don’t forget to subscribe to our newsletter to stay up to date with our latest content.
+If you want to learn about more Automated Bidding Strategies, check out our Ultimate Automated Bidding Strategy Guide!
 If you have any questions or suggestions, drop us a comment below or tweet at us at @AdHawk.
 We’d love to hear from you!